mithul-27/Spotify-Song-Recommendation/README.md

 - datetime

 ## Features
-The music recommendation system project outlined in the previous response provides the following features:

 ### Data Collection and Preprocessing:

 - Spotify API Integration: Collects music data from Spotify playlists using the Spotify API.
 - Data Extraction: Extracts relevant information from the collected data, such as track name, artists, album name, release date, and audio features.
 - Data Cleaning and Preparation: Cleans and prepares the extracted data for analysis and recommendation generation.
-- - Data Warehousing: Prepared songs data are pushed to MySQL database using MySQL-python connector.
+- Data Warehousing: Prepared song data are pushed to MySQL database using MySQL-python connector.

 ### Recommendation Algorithms: